mltomlins0n/QANotes/PegaDecisioningNotes.md

 Both **cusomter** and **proposition** properties can be used in eligibility rules.
 To access a proposition property, just omit the ".Primary" from the property you are accessing. e.g. **.Age** is a proposition property, and **.Primary.Age** is a customer property.

+<a name="data"></a>
+## Data Analytics

+There a different types of data analytics:

+* **Descriptive** aka business intelligence.
+This looks back at existing data and visualises it.

+* **Predictive**.
+This uses past data to find patterns and uses those patterns to predit what will likely happen in future.

+Within predictive analytics there are 2 approaches.
+One creates **Predictive models** and the other creates **Adaptive models**.

+Predictive models are created offline using historical data by people working with a predictive modeling tool.
+Pega provides the Prediction Studio portal to do this type of modeling.

+In the other approach to predictive analytics, models are created in real-time without human intervention.

+Adaptive analytics automates everything that can be automated in the predictive model development and execution process.
+No human intervention is required in the generation of adaptive models.
+As the user, all you have to do is create the model definition.
+The software then creates a **container** in which customer and behaviour data is captured in real-time.
+The software can then analyse the data and create new predictive models based on it.

+<a name="predict"></a>
+### Predictive Analytics

+It starts with a data set, which is called a customer analytical record.
+This is a single record with lots of information about a customer.
+Each customer is labeled with a Case number, and all the data on that customer is associated with that Case number.
+The data includes profile information: name, address, age, gender, etc., as well as data about the customer’s past behaviour.

+The behavioural data shows the customer’s responses (accepts/rejects) to past propositions.
+All of this data is used to create a predictive model.
+But before the model can be created, we need similar data from other customers.

+The idea is that two customers with similar attributes, under the same set of circumstances, will make similar choices and therefore behave in the same way.

+The most crucial and difficult part of Predictive Analytics is collecting enough data to find the attributes that will be good predictors of customer behaviour.

+<a name="adapt"></a>
+### Adaptive Analytics

+In the case of adaptive analytics, there are typically multiple modeling processes going on at the same time.
+For each proposition there is a predictive model.
+This allows us to calculate a customer’s propensity for each proposition.

+Once the proposition is offered, and the customer’s response is captured, the new evidence is given to Adaptive Decision Manager, which uses it to refine the existing models.
+When new models are ready, Adaptive Decision Manager deploys them automatically into the Pega Decision Management decision engine.

+<a name="predictVSadapt"></a>
+### Predictive vs Adaptive

+Predictive analytics requires historical data that contains the behavior you want to predict.

+Adaptive analytics, on the other hand, can start with no data and learn from the data gathered during customer interactions.
+Because adaptive analytics learn on-the-fly, model creation happens automatically.

+With predictive analytics, you have more control over the model because its development is a manual process that you are directly involved in and can influence.

+Predictive modeling uses a range of powerful techniques, and you can select the best model for your needs.
+Adaptive modeling is a fully automated process, and as a result, you have very little control over the techniques used to predict behavior.

+Adaptive models learn constantly and therefore their performance changes over time, which makes the outcome less predictable than that of predictive models.

+Predictive models should be used when predictability and compliance is important.
+For example, risk-related behavior such as credit risk, claims risk, and fraud are perfect calculations for predictive models.

+Also, some behavior types don’t happen quickly.
+For instance, with loan defaults or churn, it can take months or even years to accumulate significant amounts of data.
+Predictive modeling should be used in these situations.

+Last but not least, it is possible to implement hundreds of adaptive models in a solution because of the high degree of automation.
+As a result, predictive models are useful for determining more subtle and often high value behavior types.